PapiLer/Reforestation/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## Why don't eggs tell jokes?
+They'd crack each other up